One of the most common traits that the wealthy have in common is that they began earning money at a young age.

 You had a mentor.

-It’s no secret that you associating yourself with others can affect how successful you’ll be.
+Itโs no secret that associating yourself with others can affect how successful youโll be.

 Think about that for a second.

-If you’re spending the majority of your time with people who are negative or don’t have a drive, then do you think that they’re going to influence you in being motivated and optimistic?
+If youโre spending the majority of your time with people who are negative or donโt have a drive, then do you think that theyโre going to influence you to be motivated and optimistic?

 In other words, if you want to be wealthy, then start hanging out with millionaires.

-Not only will this keep you motivated, but you may also be able to find someone who is willing to become your mentor and can show you the ropes.
+Not only will this keep you motivated, but you may also be able to find someone willing to become your mentor and show you the ropes.

 These are people who have gotten over failure, rejection, and fear.